 |Productivity compared to that or company's other sites

-Source: Rochester Chamber of Commerce Employer Survey, April 2016
+Source: Greater Rochester Chamber of Commerce Annual Turnover &Absenteeism Survey, March 2017

 An emphasis on education, plus an unusually large higher education sector, ensures a technically-sophisticated and reliable workforce.
 New companies can take advantage of the exceptional local talent while enjoying low labor, land and real estate costs.
 All of these factors combined with an exceptional quality of life gives the Greater Rochester, NY Region a location advantage over competing U.S. metro areas.